• Skip to primary navigation

 Start small when organizing for the first time.

-I told her she needed to start small and stop worrying about getting the entire project completed.
+I told her she needed to start small and stop worrying about completing the entire project.
 Adding a recurring appointment (with an alarm) for each week to her digital calendar works well to start decluttering.
-I like Sunday afternoons (between 3:00 PM to 5:00 PM) because people have usually done everything they need to do over the weekend, and they have a few hours before they start preparing dinner and getting ready for the next day.
+I like Sunday afternoons (between 3:00 PM and 5:00 PM) because people usually do everything they need to do over the weekend, and they have a few hours before preparing dinner and getting ready for the next day.

 Block out 4 hours on Sunday to Organize a Small Area of the Home.

-When the day comes to take action, I told her to allocate a few hours at first, clearing out the clutter in the home's main area, like your living room or kitchen.
-Each week, add a few more hours till you get to about a 4-hour time slot.
+When the day came to take action, I told her to allocate a few hours at first to clearing out the clutter in the home's main area, like the living room or kitchen.
+Each week, add a few more hours until you get to about a 4-hour time slot.
 In four hours, you can dismantle an area and reorganize it completely.

 When picking an area of the home, start with the main areas that others will see because